alissit/download-product-images/README.md

 To use, create a snippet called 'image downloader' and copy code to that snippet.

+Adjust code for the theme you are working with; ie button classes.

 Decide where you want the download button to display and render the snippet to the product template.